Questions and Answers

 Our factory is based in the bamboo region of China, Anhui.
 We’d love to manufacture locally in Australia but we couldn't find any factories or bamboo :( Bamboo is native to China and they have the amazing technology to manufacture these products.
 However we are always on the look out for new manufacturers to produce better environmentally sustainable products, so please let us know if you hear of any?
 Our textiles are made locally in Melbourne with eco friendly inks and also in India

 What are the Emilie O Connor designs about?
 Why do you have a dugong on a plate?

 We love the sea and our first collection is inspired by sea life, coral reefs and sea animals which are under threat.
 Dugongs are lovely docile ancient animals which are threatened by our modern way of life and we think they are underrated, and deserve to be talked about and protected more.
 With our products each design aims to spark conversation and contribution.

-We believe in contributing through design and 5% of all profits go to help restore the Sea we donate to Surfers against Sewage.
+We believe in contributing through design, some of our profits form every purchase to help restore the Sea we donate to Surfers against Sewage.

 Can I use my bamboo dinnerware outdoors?
 Or only indoors.

 Yes, you can use our versatile bamboo dinnerware outdoors and indoors- take it with you on a camping trip or day trip or use it in the kitchen to prepare snacks or to store leftover food.